jon-harper/OmniBox/docs/upgrade/templates.md

     A publicly available template for PSU trays is not yet available.

 - Introduced: v0.9.9
-- Current version: v1, introduced with v0.9.9
+- Current version: v2, introduced with v0.9.11
+- Notes:
-- Notes: OmniBox releases prior to 0.9.9 did not use PSU trays.
+    - OmniBox releases prior to 0.9.9 did not use PSU trays.
+    - v1 and v2 are not compatible.
 </div>
 <div markdown class="jh-grid-img">
 [![PSU illustration][img_psu_tray]][img_psu_tray]